-3 Data Collection for Main Experiment
+II.
+Data Collection for Main Experiment

-This section describes the experimental data for testing whether intervening with agrodealers increases adoption by farmers.
+This section describes the experimental data for testing whether intervening with agro-dealers increases adoption by farmers.
 It also discusses the satellite data used to test whether adoption effects are larger for farmers with higher expected benefits from using the technology.
 We focus only on the data from the first two years of the study.
-We save the discussion on the additional data and the experiment on mechanisms for Section 5.
+We save the discussion of the additional data and the experiment on mechanisms for Section IV.